AresMUSH/aresmush/game/plugins/fs3combat/help/en/combat_org.md

   Use `combat/types` to see available types and their associated gear.

 `combat/summary` - Summary of everyone's skills/gear/etc. Also shows who hasn't posed or set their actions.
+`combat/idle <name>` - Sets someone as idle/not idle.
+They won't be counted in pose tracking until you use the command on them again.

 `combat/npc <name>=<level>` - Adjusts a NPC's skill level.
 Level can be Goon, Henchman, Boss